-- (1) Upon an indictment for committing an unlawful act intended to cause bodily harm the accused person may be convicted of - (a) wounding or causing grievous bodily harm; or - (b) assault. - (2) Upon an indictment for wounding or causing grievous bodily harm the accused person may be convicted of assault.
+- (1) Upon an indictment for committing an unlawful act intended to cause bodily harm the accused person may be convicted of - (a) wounding or causing grievous bodily harm; or

+- (ab) strangulation; or

+- (b) assault.

+- (2) Upon an indictment for wounding or causing grievous bodily harm the accused person may be convicted of assault or strangulation.